 The National Motor Freight Traffic Association (NMFTA) defines 18 freight classes (50–500) based on four factors: density (lbs per cubic foot), stow-ability (how easily it loads with other freight), handling (ease of handling), and liability (susceptibility to damage or theft).
 Lower classes (50–85) are dense commodities like metal parts and building materials.
 Higher classes (250–500) are low-density or difficult commodities like ping-pong balls or mattresses.

-For long-haul shipments (1,500+ miles) that don't require direct trucking speed, intermodal freight — combining rail and truck transport — often delivers FTL-equivalent economics at 10–20% lower cost.
+For long-haul shipments of 1,500 miles or more that do not require the speed of direct trucking, intermodal freight, which combines rail and truck transportation, can often provide FTL-equivalent economics at a 10 to 20% lower cost.
 Freight is loaded into a container, trucked to a rail ramp, transported by train, then trucked to final delivery.
 Transit times are typically 1–3 days longer than over-the-road trucking.
 For more on freight modes, see the Buske Freight Shipping 101 guide.